joist-orm/joist-orm/docs/gql-filtering-patten.markdown

 }
 ```

-In general, Joist supports both of these patterns equally well (i.e. without N+1s in the `authors / books` case) when doing vanilla graph traversal/i.e. minimal filtering.
+In general, Joist supports both of these patterns equally well (i.e. without N+1s) as long as you're vanilla graph traversal, i.e. with no/minimal filtering and are just following foreign key references/collections.

-However, finding entities combined with complex/database-driven filtering logic can be problematic when using _graph navigation_, so this doc highlights what those issues are, and how to avoid them.
+However, finding entities with complex/database-driven filtering logic can be problematic _when using graph navigation_, so this doc highlights what that issue is, and how to avoid it.

 ### Top-Level Queries Can Use Complex Filters